Shahid718/Programming-Phase-field-in-Fortran/dendrite/README.md

 ![Output](images/book.PNG)

-This document is written in a self-consistent manner.
-It is divided into these sections
+This document is separated into sections and written in a self-contained way.

 * Mathematical model
 * Numerical method